- Scleroderma differs from person to person but can be very serious.

 - Patients should see physicians with specialized expertise in the care of this complex disease.

-Scleroderma is an autoimmune rheumatic disease affecting the skin and other organs of the body, meaning that the body’s immune system is acting abnormally.
+Scleroderma is an autoimmune disease affecting the skin and other organs of the body, meaning that the body’s immune system is causing inflammation and other abnormalities in these tissues.
 The main finding in scleroderma is thickening and tightening of the skin and inflammation and scarring of many body parts, leading to problems in the lungs, kidneys, heart, intestinal system and other areas.
-There is still no cure for scleroderma but effective treatments for some forms of the disease are available.
+There is still no cure for scleroderma, but effective treatments for some forms of the disease are available.

 Scleroderma is relatively rare.
 About 75,000 to 100,000 people in the U.S. have this disease; most are women between the ages of 30 and 50.
 Twins and family members of those with scleroderma or other autoimmune connective tissue diseases, such as lupus, may have a slightly higher risk of getting scleroderma.
 Children can also develop scleroderma, but the disease is different in children than in adults.

 Although the underlying cause is unknown, promising research is shedding light on the relationship between the immune system and scleroderma.
 A great deal of research is also underway to find better treatments for scleroderma and, hopefully, someday a cure.

 What Is Scleroderma?

 Scleroderma is a chronic disease that causes the skin to become thick and hard, a buildup of scar tissue, and damage to internal organs such as the heart and blood vessels, lungs, stomach and kidneys.
 The effects of scleroderma vary widely and range from minor to life-threatening, depending on how widespread the disease is and which parts of the body are affected.

 The two main types of scleroderma are: